 I have asked myself this question, and I pose it to you today as well.

 When someone hurts your feelings or jealousy rears once again, where do you run?
-The refuge of safety of the Lord or the harbor of our harmful emotions?
+The refuge of the Lord or the harbor of our harmful emotions?

 Magazines, television, Facebook, and friends often tell us we’re the victim, that we’re innocent, and that we deserve to feel “that” way.